yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/cordova.md

 ### History

-Chat history can be enabled and disabled by calling `setEnableHistory()` and setting "UserID" in the payload Default value is `false`
+Chat history can be enabled by calling `setEnableHistory()` and setting "UserID" in the payload Default value is `false`

 ```javascript